gasparian/multiclass-semantic-segmentation/README.md

 <p align="center"> <img src="https://github.com/gasparian/semantic_segmentation_experiments/blob/master/imgs/download (77).png" height=320 /> </p>

-Another way to use augmentations to increase model performance is to apply some "soft" affine transformations like flips and then average the results of the predictions (Once I read the great analogy on how a human can look at the image from different angles and better understand what is shown there).
+Another way to use augmentations to increase model performance is to apply some "soft" **deterministic** affine transformations like flips and then average the results of the predictions (Once I read the great analogy on how a human can look at the image from different angles and better understand what is shown there).
 This process called "test-time augmentation" or simply **TTA**.
 The bad thing is that we need to make predictions `N_images X N_transforms` times.
 Here is some visual explanation on how this works:

 <p align="center"> <img src="https://github.com/gasparian/semantic_segmentation_experiments/blob/master/imgs/temp_TTA.png" height=350 /> </p>